DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/05 Customize the Appearance/05 Customize the Content/7 Add Scrolling.md

 1. Wrap the content in the ScrollView component and place it in the Popup container.

 2. Set the [height](/Documentation/ApiReference/UI_Components/dxScrollView/Configuration/#height) and [width](/Documentation/ApiReference/UI_Components/dxScrollView/Configuration/#width) of the ScrollView to `100%` of the popup content area.
-To enable this functionality, wrap the content into the [ScrollView](/concepts/05%20UI%20Components/ScrollView/00%20Overview.md '/Documentation/Guide/UI_Components/ScrollView/Overview/') component and set its **height** and **width** to 100% of the Popup content area:
+To enable this functionality, wrap content into the [ScrollView](/concepts/05%20UI%20Components/ScrollView/00%20Overview.md '/Documentation/Guide/UI_Components/ScrollView/Overview/') component and set its **height** and **width** to 100% of the Popup content area:

 ---
 ##### jQuery